This is a traveling trophy that I made for a city recreation department that runs an annual Thanksgiving flag football tournament, or "Turkey Bowl."

 A Lombardi-style trophy with turkey-ball on top seemed like the most logical mix between football and Thanksgiving I could come up with.
+This a quick look at how I made it.

 The sides were glued together, and a triangular piece of MDF was glued into the bottom of the base.
 Wood filler was used to clean up the seams.
 The base was then painted with primer.